rufferson/ashs/README.md

 are loaded radios are off.
 Hence the driver is switching off the led on load - if at least one radio is on (rfkill preserves its state).

+Note: The driver deals directly with ACPI internals, which may interfere with RFKILL subsystem, especially WMI rfkills.
+However WMI rfkills may also affect real PCI devices.
+Together with systemd-rfkill@ service restoring last rfkill state - may create quite a headache.
+Use direct ACPI knobs (owg, wld) to change hard state of the rfkill.
+To function properly wld requires wapf to remain 0.

 Device /sys/bus/acpi/devices/ATK4002:00 (ACPI path: \_SB_.ASHS).

 Currently implements exact functionality of the ACPI handler without